Xunnamius/next-test-api-route-handler/README.md

 Of course, this all was back before the app router or edge routes existed.
 NTARH got app router and edge route support in version 4.

-My hope is that, eventually, NTARH will be obsoleted due to Vercel providing developers with some officially supported tooling/hooks (in the vein of [instrumentation.ts][40]) for _lightweight_ route execution, where handlers are passed the actual `NextX` versions of `Request` and `Response` while our unit tests still complete in under one second (that is: no spinning up the entire Next.js runtime to just to run a single test in isolation).
-It doesn't seem like it'd be so tough to surface the Pages Router's [`apiResolver`][41], for instance, perhaps under something like `import { ... } from 'next/test'`, and maybe wrap it to present a more streamlined interface.
+My hope is that, eventually, NTARH will be obsoleted by Vercel providing developers with some officially supported tooling/hooks (in the general vein of [instrumentation.ts][41]) for _lightweight_ route execution, where handlers are passed the actual `NextX` versions of `Request` and/or `Response` and our unit tests still complete in under one second.
+That is: no spinning up the entire Next.js runtime to just to run a single test in isolation.
+It doesn't seem like it'd be so tough to surface a wrapped version of the Pages Router's [`apiResolver`][42] function or a pared-down subclass of the App Router's [`AppRouteRouteModule`][43], both accessible with something like `import { ... } from 'next/test'`.
 This is essentially what NTARH does.

 ### Published Package Details